charlie-wong/coding-style/cpp/Classes.rst

 ===============================================================================
 Classes are the fundamental unit of code in C++.

+- Usually every function performs an action, so the name should make clear what it does.
+- Properly use of suffix and prefix.

 .. _cpp_constructors:

 Constructors
 -------------------------------------------------------------------------------
-It is possible to perform arbitrary initialization in the body of the constructor.
+It is possible to perform arbitrary initialization in the body of the constructor, so doing work in constructors.

 - Avoid virtual method calls in constructors.
 - Avoid initialization that can fail if you can't signal an error.